-Art 1A Visual Literacy Reading Schedule: Spring 2025
+Art 1A Visual Literacy Reading Schedule: Summer Session A (2025)

 Do the following:

 1) Purchase your course reader (from Associated Students) and John Berger's Ways of Seeing (from the campus bookstore or Amazon).
-Your copy of Your Brain on Art is free, but you will only receive it after you fill out the following liability waivers.
+Your copy of Your Brain on Art is a free download from the library website, and there are copies on reserve.

 2) Fill out the field trip Liability Waivers: